braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/viewing_and_understanding_segment_data.md

 ### Viewing metrics for variants or steps

-To view email performance broken down by segment at the campaign variant level, Canvas variant level, or Canvas step level, use the [Variables](#variables) tab to specify the following:
+To view email performance broken down by segment at the campaign variant level, Canvas variant level, or Canvas step level, first choose a variant or step-level report (these are reports that have “for variants or steps” in the title), and then use the **Variables** tab to specify the following:

-- Specific campaign or Canvas
+- Specific campaign or Canvas (required if using a variant or step-level report)
-- Variants
+- Variants (required if using a variant or step-level report)
 - Canvas step (optional)
-- Time range

 The metrics are the same as those offered for the [campaign or Canvas level](#campaign-canvas-email) template.
 If you choose multiple variants, your results will be grouped by variant.